Best turntables 2024: top 9 record players tested by our expert reviewers

 (Image credit: What Hi-Fi?)

-Turntables today are as varied in style, features and price as they were during vinyl's heyday in the '70s and '80s, with Bluetooth and USB models sitting alongside purist designs, all vying for your attention.
+Turntables today are as varied in style, features and price as they were during vinyl's heyday in the '70s and '80s, with Bluetooth and USB models sitting alongside audiophile hi-fi designs, all vying for your attention.
 But which model is the best option for your needs and budget?
 We're here to help.

 We have tested every record player below in our dedicated test rooms and with a variety of records, old and new.
-Some turntables below integrate the all-important phono stage, others fly the flag for modernity by including Bluetooth streaming smarts or automatic operation, while purist, fully manual designs that prioritise sound quality above all can also be found within this expertly curated list.
+Some turntables below integrate the all-important phono stage, others fly the flag for modernity by including Bluetooth streaming smarts or automatic operation, while purist, fully manual designs that prioritise sound quality above all can also be found in this expertly curated list.

 Recent updates